The complex problems facing our planet demand engineered solutions — and engineering thinking.

 To rebuild our roads, bridges and waterways, we need a new generation of civil, construction and environmental engineers.
 And we’ll need industrial and systems experts to ensure all our trucks, planes and ships get where they’re going on time, without taxing the planet.

 NC State is home to those future engineers and experts — and to world-leading faculty at the forefront of advanced manufacturing, regenerative medicine and other 21st-century disciplines.
-The Engineering Oval that’s planned for NC State’s Centennial Campus will house them all.
+The new engineering building planned for NC State’s Centennial Campus will house them all.
 It’s the next step forward for our College of Engineering — a big, bold project that promises a better future for us all.

 Let’s build it.